VicciFan/Principle_of_Finance/README.md

 # Principle_of_Finance_cheatsheet
-Principle of Finance (MGT-482) course of Prof. Morellec Erwan, EPFL
+Principle of Finance (MGT-482) course of Prof. Morellec Erwan, EPFL, 2016

+Cheat sheet with formulas for final exam, initially created by Joanna Salathé